wba6/prime-search/Deep-Dive.md

 ### Miller-Rabin Primality Test

 #### Description

-*Describe the Miller-Rabin Primality Test method for finding primes, including its simplicity and implementation.*

 The Miller-Rabin Primality Test is a probabilistic primality test.
 This means that this algorithm determines whether a number is likely prime but does not determine for certain.
 Gary Miller discovered a deterministic version of this test; however, this relies on a big problem in math being true called the extended Riemann hypothesis.
 Michael Rabin modified Millers version to make it probabilistic, and thus not dependent on an unproven problem.